refinedev/refine/documentation/docs/api-reference/core/hooks/data/useInfiniteList.md

 ## Usage

-Let's say that we have a resource named `posts`
+Let's assume that we have a `posts` resource with the following data:

 ```ts title="https://api.fake-rest.refine.dev/posts"
 {